 Rice also served as head coach of the Bahamian National team for three seasons from 2001-2004.

 Along with UNC teammate Fox, Rice formed CarolinaPros, Inc., in 1998.
-The service organization currently sponsors a variety of community-based events and provides assistance through mentoring programs, scholarships, skill development and donor education.
+The service organization sponsors a variety of community-based events and provides assistance through mentoring programs, scholarships, skill development and donor education.

 Rice also worked as a professional trainer to Fox for five years.
 Fox played 13 seasons in the NBA with the Boston Celtics and Los Angeles Lakers from 1992-2004.